 Other Ways To Fix Smelly Shoes

 Febreeze isn’t the only way to take care of shoes with a smell.
 In fact, there are several different products out there designed to deodorize smelly shoes.
+With such an embarrassing problem many companies have tried to come up with a variety of solutions.

 Now that I’ve had time to learn about the different methods to take care of running shoes and eliminate smells, I realize there are several options you can use.